 The benefits of a campfire meal

-The best part of this type of campfire meals are that they can be made in advance and stored in your cooler.
+The best part of this type of campfire meal is that it can be made in advance and stored in your cooler.
 Think about it, you could be out on a hike and be eating in about thirty minutes with only minimal setup.
-In addition, if you eat right out of your foil package, the cleanup is literally just balling some foil up into a ball and seeing if you can score some point by throwing it into the trash bag.
+In addition, if you eat right out of your foil package, the cleanup is literally just balling some foil up into a ball and seeing if you can score some points by throwing it into the trash bag.
 As I said before, this doesn’t have to be limited to main courses.
 We have made banana desserts by placing a split banana into the foil with brown sugar, butter, and peanut butter chips.
 Talk about a delicious dessert!

 We hope that you have the best campfire meals using these tips.
 Let us know in the comments what combinations of food you have tried or want to try.
 Be creative, because an easy meal like a campfire meal is only limited by your imagination.
 Send in your pictures too, and we will add them to the posting!
 We can’t wait to hear from you.